GF Inc wraps up customer service with LANSA

-GF Inc implemented its LANSA-based eCatalogue and contact management system in 2004, when the case study below was originally published.
-Since then GF Inc has continued using LANSA with ongoing success.
-In 2014 GF Inc provided its sales representatives with a mobile business app, using LANSA's LongRange.
-The app is GF’s 3rd generation of mobile apps, replacing both a native Blackberry app and an HTML5 Web app.
+Editors Note: GF Inc used LANSA's low-code platform to develop its eCatalogue and contact management solutions (see case study below).
+More recently GF Inc provided its sales representatives with a mobile business app, also developed with LANSA.
+The app is GF Inc's 3rd generation of mobile apps, replacing both a native Blackberry app and an HTML5 web app.

 GF Inc is the leading supplier of industrial packaging and fastening products in Western Canada through its GF Packaging and GF Fastening divisions.
 GF improved customer service and reduced call center traffic with an online eCatalogue site built with LANSA Commerce Edition in only four weeks.
 Internal efficiency has improved with a Visual LANSA-based contact management system, called 'Business Builder'.
 Both solutions integrate directly with a COBOL and IBM i-based ERP system.